rtCamp/ps-analysis-tool-wiki/Example-Analysis-Scenarios.md

     DomainB->>User: Render profile page
 ```

-And this sequence diagram depicts the behavior with third-party cookies enabled:
+And this sequence diagram depicts the behavior with third-party cookies blocked:

 ```mermaid
 sequenceDiagram